rayfordsensei/e-commerce/README.md

 - Send a POST request to `/login` with JSON `{"username": "...", "password": "..."}`.
 - On success, the server returns a JWT token (by default valid for 4 hours).
-- Currently there are no available protected endpoints, so authentication is unnecessary.
+- Currently all endpoints require a token to access them.

 ## Additional Notes